Honoring the past. Celebrating the progress.

 June: “Rev. W. Washington, pastor of the Second Baptist Church last Sabbath baptized two persons in the creek (Crystal Lake Park) near Mr. Busey’s.
 The ceremony was witnessed by numerous spectators.”
 Champaign County Gazette, Wednesday, June 11, 1873, page 1

-John T. Bird, and African American established in Cairo, IL was appointed by Governor John L. Beverage to the Board of Trustees of the Illinois Industrial Institute, later renamed the University of Illinois.
+John T. Bird, an African American established in Cairo, IL was appointed by Governor John L. Beverage to the Board of Trustees of the Illinois Industrial Institute, later renamed the University of Illinois.
 He was elected to a second term but resigned in 1882.

 October: “An organizational meeting was held to create the Lone Star Lodge #18 of the Prince Hall Masons.”
 Champaign County Gazette, October 1, 1873, page 1